atricard/empires_revisited/README.md

     - This way, players whose Citizens have died and have no Food can wait through Turns to retry the game.
 - Citizens acquired through spending Food Points in the Empires Crafter
     - Citizens have a unique name
-    - Citizens have a stat called “Motivation”, from 0-100%
+    - Citizens have a stat called “Morale”, from 0-100%
-        - *Motivation is raised by having Amenity Bulletins closeby*
+        - *Morale is raised by having Amenity Bulletins closeby*
-        - *Motivation decreases by 2% each Turn, and can be lowered further by random events that mostly predicate on nearby Bulletins*
+        - *Morale decreases by 2% each Turn, and can be lowered further by random events that mostly predicate on nearby Bulletins*
     - Citizens can work jobs at other Bulletins through assignment at Houses
     - Certain jobsites that are being worked by a Citizen can send materials to storage though storage assignment at Jobsites
 - Added Plague Vial item, forces a sickness event at the nearest House when used